Laptop computer is not charging battery

 Replace battery or AC adapter

-If your computer is still in warranty we suggest skipping to the next step.
+Tip: If your computer is still in warranty, skip to the next step.

 If the above steps have been completed, we suggest replacing the battery in the computer or AC adapter.
 In most situations it's a bad battery.